#What ReaAssist Is

 ReaAssist is a workflow assistant for REAPER.
 It helps with the practical work around a session: routing, editing, automation, plugin setup, project organization, script generation, troubleshooting, and REAPER feature questions.

-The short version: ask anything, automate everything.
+The short version: ask about your session and automate the technical work.
 ReaAssist sits next to your session and helps with the technical side of production, all from inside the DAW.

 ReaAssist can: